Costa Rica Wildlife: Where to See These 18 Amazing Animals in the Wild

 Coatimundis have the same curious nature as their raccoon cousin, with a longer snout, and adorable long tail.
 They're everywhere in Costa Rica and will usually get out of your way pretty quickly, so have your camera ready.

-WHERE?
+Where to See Them?
 Like raccoons, coatis are foragers and you'll find them pretty much everywhere in Costa Rica on the prowl.

 2. Toucans and Aracaris